Tip Share Laws Violated

 Common Ways in which Wage Theft Occurs

 Wage theft is a common problem throughout the country.
-Among the numerous industries, wage theft is particularly common in restaurants.
-Some of the most common ways in which employers engage in theft of tips and wages from servers include the following:
+Among all the numerous industries, wage theft is particularly common in restaurants.
+Some of the most common ways in which employers engage in wage theft or theft of tips and wages from servers include the following:

 - Working off the clock.
 If your employer requires you to come in early to prepare for the day ahead or to work off the clock after your shift is over, it is likely that your employer is committing one of the most common types of wage theft.
 Another common type of wage theft is when an employer requires you to work through a break.